rgitrepo/kubernetes-beginner-to-pro/docs/day6/names-of-some-ingress-controllers.md

 Here are some popular Ingress controllers used in Kubernetes:

-1. **NGINX Ingress Controller**: One of the most widely used ingress controllers, known for its robustness and extensive community support.
+1. **NGINX Ingress Controller**: One of the most widely used ingress controllers, known for its robustness and extensive community support. (now deprecated)

 2. **Traefik**: A dynamic ingress controller that integrates with various backends and supports features like automatic HTTPS and routing based on request properties.